-Ring avulsion is a quite well-known injury amongst the emergency room staff, but for some reason we’ve started hearing more about it just recently.
-More and more people open up about experiencing such a harsh finger trauma and publicly advice on how to avoid it.
+Ring avulsion is a quite well-known injury amongst the emergency room staff, but for some reason, we’ve started hearing more about it just recently.
+More and more people open up about experiencing such harsh finger trauma and publicly advise on how to avoid it.
 Here is everything you need to know about it…

 What actually is ring avulsion?

 The more people talk about it, the more things are being done to prevent it.
 Many companies had recently introduced a new rule which obliges workers to put away their metal rings while working.
-This is especially widespread rule amongst construction workers, mechanics, electricians and basically everyone whose work is done mainly by their hands.
-Gardeners, sportsmen, hikers and many other don’t need a strict rule to do so – they just remove their metal rings, because they are also concerned about the safety of their fingers.
+This is an especially widespread rule amongst construction workers, mechanics, electricians, and basically everyone whose work is done mainly by their hands.
+Gardeners, sportsmen, hikers, and many others don’t need a strict rule to do so – they just remove their metal rings, because they are also concerned about the safety of their fingers.

 …And why is that so uncomfortable

 Having to remove your ring every time you’re working is an absolutely awful obstacle, especially for people who are naturally prone to thinking about more important things than where their stuff is.
 Daily removing your ring increases the chances of losing it by millions, and that is not a very nice option for a wedding ring, is it?
 Some people feel uncomfortable having to go for hours a day without their wedding ring on and constantly taking care of not losing it in the meantime.